ashim-nepal/Python-in-100-Days/README.md

-## Python In 100 Days - Replit Course
+## Python In 100 Days
 #

-This Repository consists of Python in 100 days Course and includes tasks that I have learned/practiced from Replit's Course.
+This Repository consists of Python in 100 days Course and includes tasks that I have learned/practiced for different python basics, libraries, OOPs.
 You are Free to take and use these projects as per your understanding need.
 Enjoy your tour to my Python in 100 days🌾!!

 ## Acknowledgements